 If you have any grievances, questions or queries about your volunteer work please do not hesitate to contact us.
 Complaints may be made verbally or in writing and will be dealt with promptly, impartially, seriously and in confidence as far as possible.

 - If you feel comfortable about it you could discuss the situation with the staff member concerned, this may lead to a quick resolution of the problem.

-- If the above is not appropriate or fails to sort out the difficulty you can contact the Volunteers Support Officer on 9978 4126.
+- If the above is not appropriate or fails to sort out the difficulty you can contact the Volunteers Coordinator on 9978 4126.

-- If this proves unsatisfactory you can contact Council’s Community Development Manager on 9978 4006.
+- If this proves unsatisfactory you can contact Council’s Manager Community Services on 9978 4006.

 While working with Mosman Council as a volunteer, you are insured for Personal Liability, Personal Accident and Death under the Council’s current insurance policy.